 A trace is the representation of a single request and its path through a system of services.
 This could directly be the result of a request initiated by a customer’s browser, but could also be initiated by a scheduled job or any other internal execution.
 Each trace is made up of one or more calls.

 A call represents a communication between two services and can be seen as a request and a response where the response can be asynchronous.
 A call is a set of data and time measurements corresponding to a particular RPC or service call.
-One could have an http or database call, for example.
+One could have an HTTP or database call, for example.
+Instana makes it easy to understand the

 In order to capture this data, Instana measures both on the caller and the callee side.
 This is crucial in distributed systems since depending on the scenario the monitoring tool can measure on the caller side or the callee side or on both sides.
 In distributed tracing, these individual measurements are called spans.

-Spans (the name is derived from Google’s Dapper paper, and is short for “timespan”), represents timing of code execution (literally an action with its start and end times).
+Spans represents timing of code execution (literally an action with its start and end times).
 It also carries a set of data consisting of both a timestamp and a duration.
 Different types of spans can have one or several sets of these, complete with metadata annotations.
 Every trace model is comprised of a block of spans in a hierarchical set, ordered by 64-bit identifiers used for reference between parent (“caller”) and child (“callee”) spans.
 The first span in any trace serves as root, and its 64-bit identifier is considered the identifier for the trace as a whole.

 The first span of a particular service indicates that a call entered the service, and is called an entry span (in the Dapper paper, this is named “server span”).
 Spans of calls leaving a service are called exit span (in the Dapper paper, this is named a “client span”).
 In addition to entry and exit spans, intermediate spans mark significant sections of code so the trace runtime can be clearly attributed to the correct code.